Intro-Sci-Comp-UIowa/biol-4386-course-project-Mythguy/Code/README.md

-THis folder contains the code that was used in RStudio to create the figures
+This folder contains the code that was used in RStudio to create the figures